The Office of Student Affairs

 Student Organizations

-Over 70 student organizations at South Texas College contribute to a vibrant college community by providing invaluable experiences and opportunities for students to grow as individuals, leaders and community members.
+Student organizations at South Texas College contribute to a vibrant college community by providing invaluable experiences and opportunities for students to grow as individuals, leaders and community members.
 Each year, student organizations sponsor conferences, seminars, lectures, debates, cultural and social events, and fine arts programs.
 These programs allow students to meet and interact with local, state and nationally renowned scholars, artists, politicians, academicians and other professionals.

 First-Year Experience